-Our bounds extend the partial identification results of \citet{AI2006} for the discrete outcome case to underreporting.
-Moreover, the results also complement recent results of \citet{MW2024} for binary outcome models under misreporting by adapting their findings to an ordered choice setup.
-A suitable estimation and inference procedure for the nonparametric bounds is discussed in the supplementary material.
+Our bounds extend the partial identification results of \citet{AI2006} for the discrete outcome case to underreporting and give rise to bounds on Quantile Treatment Effects on the Treated (QTTs) as an immediate corollary.
+They also relate to the recent analysis of misreporting in binary outcome models by \citet{MW2024}, even though our focus is on ordered outcomes and on combining underreporting with a causal CiC structure.
+In the supplement, we complement these partial identification results with a semiparametric, point-identified model that considers consumption and reporting decisions individually and that allows for the recovery of distributional treatment effects rather than QTTs (cf.\ Section \ref{sec:parametricmodel}).